raun1/MICCAI2018---Complementary_Segmentation_Network-Raw-Code/README.md

 if you so wish.
 The dataset of OASIS can obtained from the link above and the preprocessiong steps involved are mentioned in the paper.
 You have to provide the inputs.
 ```
+### Building your own Comp Net from whatever U-Net you have
+*Copy the upsampling branch of your U-Net
+*Duplicate it
+*Use same loss functions as the original U-Net BUT change its sign
+*Add the two upsampling branch outputs pairwise for each channel using keras's model.add layer
+*Feed that into the new reconstruction U-Net where the loss function is MSE with the Input image of the first U-Net i.e. the original input

 ![alt text](https://github.com/raun1/Complementary_Segmentation_Network/blob/master/fig/sample_results.PNG)